kef/hieos/src/xtest/test/scripts/tests/12337/readme.txt

-ASync XGR XCA Retrieve single document
+ASync XCR Retrieve single document

 Generate request for the retrieval of a single document based on metadata returned in test 12311.